jumpjune2019/Hannah_Mao/JavaTraining/assignments/Java_006/prelude_to_lambda/Arrow_Operator_101/Arrow_Operator_DOC.md

 # Arrow Operator:
 Arrow operators are syntaxes for writing function expressions.
 It uses the  => token.
-It reduces the function code size without its own bindings like the *this, argument, super or new.target* keywords.
+It reduces the function code size without its own bindings like the _this, argument, super or new.target_ keywords.

 Pros:
-•	Reduce Code Size
+..*	Reduce Code Size
-•	No need to define a Return statement for one line functions
-•	Lexically bind the context
+..*	No need to define a Return statement for one line functions ..*	Lexically bind the context
 Cons:
-•	The Objects cannot be constructors
+..*	The Objects cannot be constructors
-•	They don’t bind an arguments object.
+..*	They don’t bind an arguments object.

 # Test Samples: